ghaskins/shasummary/README.md

 The metadata is stored in standard files within standard (albeit hidden) subdirectories, providing compatibility with standard tools like rsync or tar.
-This is particularly helpful for ensuring that a filesystem backup remains coherent over time since the backup can be verified at any time independently from the state of the source filesystem.
+This is particularly helpful for ensuring that a filesystem backup remains coherent over time since the backup can be verified independently from the state of the source filesystem.

 Usage